Remsys, Inc. (“us”, “we”, or “our”) operates the https://www.retently.com website (the “Service”).

 - Google Analytics: Our main source of insights about our website, web app traffic source and customer behavior.

-- Amplitude: Used to analyze users’ usage patterns, conversion funnels, and referral sources.
+- Hotjar: We use it to analyze users’ usage patterns, customer behavior, and troubleshooting.

 - Clearbit: Allows us to automatically identify a user’s campaign name to pre-populate survey templates.
 We also use Clearbit in user validation.